madhavtank/Inventory-Management/README.md

 4. **Natural Gradient with Fischer Projection Matrix**:
    - Incorporates Fischer information to adjust the gradients for better convergence properties.

+5. **Sarsa(λ)**:
+   - An on-policy temporal difference (TD) control algorithm that updates the value of state-action pairs using eligibility traces.
+This method balances exploration and exploitation while improving stability through the use of the trace-decay parameter, λ.
+Sarsa(λ) is particularly useful in continuous state and action spaces, making it a good fit for the inventory management problem.

 ## Contributors

 - Madhav Tank